 Many physicians already participate in quality improvement efforts in their local practice.
-The Multi-specialty MOC Portfolio Approval Program (Portfolio Program) is an alternative pathway for healthcare organizations to allow their physicians' quality improvement efforts to be approved for ABOG Improvement in Medical Practice (Part IV) credit.
+The Multi-specialty MOC Portfolio Approval Program (Portfolio Program) is an alternative pathway for healthcare organizations to allow their physicians' quality improvement efforts to be approved for IMP credit.
 To find out more about the Portfolio Program, visit www.mocportfolioprogram.org.